 Armando Salas Portugal

-Armando Salas Portugal was born in Monterrey, Mexico in 1916, but at a very early age he moved with his family to Mexico City.
+Armando Salas Portugal was born in Monterrey, Mexico, in 1916, although at a very early age he emigrated with his family to Mexico City.